pallets/flask/docs/quickstart.rst

 though we are interacting with it through a Python shell.
 Have a look at the explanation below. :ref:`context-locals`).

-Why would you want to build URLs instead of hard-coding them into your templates?
+Why would you want to build URLs using the URL reversing function :func:`~flask.url_for` instead of hard-coding them into your templates?
 There are three good reasons for this:

 1. Reversing is often more descriptive than hard-coding the URLs.
 More importantly, it allows you to change URLs in one go, without having to